rx-angular/rx-angular/libs/cdk/coalescing/docs/Readme.md

 ![RxAngular - CDK/Coalescing](https://github.com/rx-angular/rx-angular/blob/master/libs/cdk/coalescing/docs/images/rx-angular-cdk-coalescing.png)

-Coalescing in general means, bring together multiple things into one.
-This can be anything starting from values to whole systems.
+If two or more things coalesce, they come or grow together to form one thing or system.
-In RxAngular coalescing always refers to any sort of emissions or calls that will merge into one.
-The logic is implemented as RxJS operators and used to improve the change detection mechanism of Angular.
+In RxAngular coalescing is used for merging multiple emissions, streams or calls that happen during a given timeframe.
+As one of the key building blocks for performance, this technique is utilized to improve the change detection cycles of angular applications.

-As small example we can compare 3 calls in a row to a heavy computation of a component template.
+The next example shows the effect of coalescing visualized in flame charts.

 ![coalesceWith - micro taks duration selector](https://github.com/rx-angular/rx-angular/blob/master/libs/cdk/coalescing/docs/images/rx-angular-cdk-coalescing_duration-selector-micro-task.png)

-As we obviously can see the difference is dramatic already with a small number.
+_no coalescing vs. coalescing on microtask. visualized in flame charts_

+The non-coalesced component has three consequetive heavy computations in the template whilest the coalesced component only has to do the same computation once in order to complete the same job.
+Even on a small components scale the difference in performance can be significant.

 # Available Approaches